A Multicenter Benchmark of Multiple Instance Learning Models for Lymphoma Subtyping from HE-stained Whole Slide Images: Methodology

 \subsection{Lymphoma subtype classification}

 We use the deep multiple instance learning (MIL) framework for the trainable aggregation layer to classify the bag $\mathbf{H}$ of instance features into the five classes of our lymphoma dataset.
 The aggregation layer takes as input a bag $\mathbf{H}$ of $N$ instance features and outputs a patient latent vector $\mathbf{z}=\sum_{k=1}^N a_k \mathbf{h}_k$, where $a_k$ is the attention score.
-Finally, the patient latent vector $\mathbf{z}$ is passed to classifier to obtain predicted class scores $\mathbf{\hat{Y}}$.
-During training, the cross-entropy loss is computed between the predicted WSI class label $\mathbf{\hat{Y}}$ and ground-truth label $\mathbf{Y} \in \left\{1, \ldots, C\right\}$.
+Finally, the patient latent vector $\mathbf{z}$ is passed to classifier to obtain predicted class probabilities.
+During training, the cross-entropy loss is computed between the predicted WSI class label $\mathbf{\hat{Y}}$ from the probability and ground-truth label $\mathbf{Y} \in \left\{1, \ldots, C\right\}$.